Edmund Kirby Smith: Early military career

 In the Mexican–American War, Smith served under General Zachary Taylor at the Battle of Palo Alto and the Battle of Resaca de la Palma.
 He later served under General Winfield Scott and received brevet promotions to first lieutenant for Cerro Gordo and to captain for Contreras and Churubusco.
-His older brother, Ephraim Kirby Smith (1807–1847), who graduated from West Point in 1826 and was a captain in the regular army, served with him in the 5th U.S. Infantry in the campaigns with both Taylor and Scott.
+His older brother, Ephraim Kirby Smith (1807–1847), who was graduated from West Point in 1826 and was a captain in the regular army, served with him in the 5th U.S. Infantry in the campaigns with both Taylor and Scott.
 Ephraim died in 1847 from wounds suffered at the Battle of Molino del Rey.

 After that war, Smith served as a captain (from 1855) in the 2nd U.S. Cavalry, primarily in Texas.
-(From that year on through the war, Smith was accompanied by the youth Alexander Darnes, then 15, a mixed-race person enslaved by his family, who was forced to work as his valet until emancipation and who may have been his half-brother.)
+From that year on through the war, Smith was accompanied by the youth Alexander Darnes, then 15, a mixed-race person enslaved by his family, who was forced to work as his valet until emancipation and who may have been his half-brother.

 Smith also taught at West Point after the war.
 He collected and studied materials as a botanist; like many other military officers, he was also a scientist.
 He donated to the Smithsonian Institution some of his collection and reports from his time at West Point.
 Smith continued his botanical studies as a hobby for the remainder of his life.
 He is credited with collecting and describing several species of plants native to Tennessee and Florida.
 Smith was assigned to teach mathematics at West Point from 1849 to 1852.
 According to his letters to his mother, he was happy with this environment.

 Returning to troop-leading assignments, Smith served in the Southwest.
 On May 13, 1859, he was wounded in his thigh while fighting Comanche in the Nescutunga Valley of Kansas. also known as the Battle of Crooked Creek (Kansas).
-When Texas declared seccession from the United States in 1861, Smith, promoted to major on January 31, 1861, refused to surrender his command at Camp Colorado in what is now Coleman, to the Texas State Troops under Colonel Benjamin McCulloch; he expressed his willingness to fight to hold it.
+When Texas declared secession from the United States in 1861, Smith, promoted to major on January 31, 1861, refused to surrender his command at Camp Colorado in what is now Coleman, to the Texas State Troops under Colonel Benjamin McCulloch; he expressed his willingness to fight to hold it.
 On April 6, he resigned his commission in the United States Army to join the Confederacy.

-American Civil War
+Civil War

 On March 16, 1861, Smith entered the Confederate States Army as a major in the regular artillery; that day, he was transferred to the regular cavalry with the rank of lieutenant-colonel.
 After serving briefly as Brigadier-General Joseph E. Johnston's assistant adjutant general in the Shenandoah Valley, Smith was promoted to brigadier-general on June 17, 1861.
 He was given command of a brigade in the Army of the Shenandoah, which he led at the First Battle of Bull Run on July 21.
 Wounded severely in the neck and shoulder, he recuperated while commanding the Department of Middle and East Florida.
-He returned to duty on October 11th as a major-general and division commander in the Army of Northern Virginia.
+He returned to duty on October 11 as a major-general and division commander in the Army of Northern Virginia.